 Most trips to Tanzania will begin in Dar es Salaam, a chilled-out coastal city where cows in the streets compete with honking minibuses.
 It’s not a major tourist destination, but Dar is the perfect place to get to know the Africa you can’t see from a safari van.
 A mesh of Arabic, Indian, and African influences makes it visually interesting; the friendly locals make it fun.

 If you’re planning to go on safari to one of Tanzania’s incredible national parks, Arusha will be your base.
-This city is the launching pad for safaris of almost any length, and for treks up Mount Kilimanjaro.
-Shop around for the best deals on both – Arusha has plenty to offer.
-To maximise your chances of seeing of hippos, wildebeests, elephants and more, head to Serengeti National Park for a few days.
+This city is the launching pad for safaris of almost any length and for treks up Mount Kilimanjaro.
+Shop around for the best deals on both; Arusha has plenty to offer.
+To maximize your chances of seeing hippos, wildebeests, elephants, and more, head to Serengeti National Park for a few days.

 Getting further outside the most tourist-heavy areas will give you a chance to meet Tanzania’s captivating peoples.
 The Maasai are the most noticeable, wrapped in their cloaks, but there are a number of other distinctive tribes.